The rules of golf are changing from 1st January 2019. Here are five you need to know about...

 The flag stick

-It no longer has to be attended or removed when putting and there will be no penalty if a golfer hits an unattended flagstick in the hole.
+It no longer has to be attended or removed when putting and there will be no penalty if your ball hits an unattended flagstick in the hole from stroke played on the putting green.

 Golf's governing bodies new rules are in action…